naomischlosser/naomischlosser/README.md

 - ✨ Speak two languages, Dutch and English!
 - 💕 Has a love for problem solving and making sure code is well structured
 - 👥 Thoroughly enjoys pair programming to problem solve efficiently and get to know others on a more personal level
-- 💻 Is skilful in using an OOP and a TDD approach
+- 💻 Is skilful in using an OOP and a TDD approach in an agile environment
 - 🌳 Fun fact #1: I love going for hikes using UK's public footpaths
 - 🏊‍♀️ Fun fact #2: I used to do synchronise swimming